FRED Data Use and Intellectual Property Rights – Guiding Principles

-Here’s the bottom line: When you submit published datasets or unpublished data sources, all persons who contributed to the development of the data set (data contributors) agree that the data will be publicly available through the FRED website.
-Furthermore, all data contributors agree that there is no requirement on either the part of FRED or the persons downloading FRED for analysis (data users) that the data contributors be contacted regarding use of their data.
+Here’s the bottom line: When you submit published or unpublished data sources, all persons who contributed to the development of the data set (data contributors) agree that the data will be publicly available through the data portal.
+Furthermore, all data contributors agree that there is no requirement on either the part of FRED or the persons downloading FRED for analyses (data users) that the data contributors be contacted regarding use of their data.
 Data users are expected to follow professional scientific norms of citing and referencing inputs to their research.
 This does not preclude data users from contacting data contributors for purposes of collaboration.

 Inclusion of data into FRED

-We are only soliciting unpublished data that the contributors are willing to make freely available to the broader community with unrestricted access.
-These data may include, for example, more detail on published data (e.g., data from individual replicates rather than the published plot mean), or data that have never been included in a publication (or are not freely available through the published work).
+We are only soliciting unpublished data that data contributors are willing to make freely available to the broader community with unrestricted access.
+These data may include, for example, more detail on published data (e.g., data from individual replicates rather than the published plot mean, or untransformed data from aggregate statistical analysis), or data that have never been included in a publication.
 Upon submission of unpublished data, all data contributors agree that the data will be publicly available through this website with no requirement that the data contributors be contacted upon the download or use of their data.
-Researchers who contribute unpublished data will become data contributors and will also be listed as authors on the DOI for the release of the version of FRED that contains their data (e.g., Iversen et al., 2018 for FRED 2.0).
+Researchers who contribute unpublished data will become data contributors and will also be listed as authors on the DOI for the release of the version of FRED that contains their data.

 Data use and referencing FRED

 Beginning in early June 2018, the data in FRED 2.0 will be publicly available, with open access, and without charge.

 Users are requested to:

 Reference the FRED database with the following data citation and DOI in any resulting publications or data synthesis products: